Skip to Content Facebook Feature Image

 That's led lawmakers to call for the public release of the legal argument that undergirds the military campaign, a roughly 40-page opinion from the Justice Department’s Office of Legal Counsel.

 “This briefing confirmed my worst fears about the nature of the Trump administration’s military activities,” Sen. Jack Reed, the top Democrat on the Armed Services committee, said in a statement.
-“This must and will be the only beginning of our investigation into this incident.”
+“This must and will be only the beginning of our investigation into this incident.”

 The Office of Legal Counsel's opinion, which has been classified by the Trump administration and was only made available to lawmakers in November, was signed on Sept.
 5, according to lawmakers who have reviewed it.
 The attack in question, however, was conducted three days before, on Sept.
 2.